mercadopago/devsite-docs/guides/payments/web-payment-checkout/v1/personalization.en.md

 ```

-To learn more about the preference attributes, [check the API docs]https://www.mercadopago.com.ar/developers/en/reference/reference/preferences/_preferences/post/).
+To learn more about the preference attributes, check the [API References](https://www.mercadopago.com.ar/developers/en/reference/reference/preferences/_preferences/post/).